This post is all about the Disney College Program!

-I was chosen for the Disney college program for fall 2020 as an Attractions cast member.
+I was chosen for the Disney college program for fall 2022 as a cast member.
 A little back story, I applied to the DCP 3 times and got accepted each time but unfortunately was not able to go until now!

 I am so excited about this magical journey.
 I was a nervous wreck each time I applied, and I wanted to share my advice on how to get accepted on your first try.